kokako-2016/kokako-2016/ee/guanzhou-zhao/3-reflection.md

 4. | Read **Search Inside Yourself** chapter 2.

 ## What could I have done to improve?
-- If I could use my time more efficetively, I should have produced a better result.
+- If I could use my time more effectively, I should have produced a better result.
 - **Meditation** is very helpful to concentration.
 Will do it more frequently.
 Meditation gives me more meta-attention to pay on **Process Over Product**.